Our free membership, business.com+, takes the pain out of choosing new business services.

 Editors Score:8.4/10

-Vonage is our choice for the best business phone service for customization.
-This unified communications platform offers over a dozen add-ons and separate API options, allowing companies to build personalized solutions.
+Vonage is our choice for the best business phone service for businesses interested in customization.
+This unified communications platform has over a dozen add-ons and separate API options, allowing companies to build personalized solutions.

 Thumbs Up Pros

-• Premium Vonage business phone services are easy to purchase, access and remove.
+• Premium Vonage business phone services are easy to purchase, access and remove as needed.

-• Companies can link VBC Voice to Microsoft Teams.
+• Companies can link Vonage Business Communications (VBC) Voice to Microsoft Teams and build custom integrations.

-• The vendor offers unlimited, pay-as-you-go and inbound-only extensions.
+• Vonage offers unlimited, pay-as-you-go and inbound-only extensions.

 Thumbs Down Cons

-• Vonage for Business may require a one-year contract for new accounts.
+• Vonage usually requires a one-year contract for new accounts.

-• It has fewer video conferencing and collaboration tools than competitors.
+• Vonage has fewer video conferencing and collaboration tools than competitors.

-• Vonage is more expensive than other voice-over-internet-protocol (VoIP) services.
+• Vonage can be more expensive than other VoIP services.

 Editor's Rating8.4/10

-Seasonal firms know that an extra call queue or extension might be handy during peak time but maintaining it year-round isn’t always affordable.
-Other companies want custom low- and no-code solutions.
-Vonage meets both needs, making it the best business phone system for customization.
-Our Vonage review explores the platform’s ease of use, features and add-ons and explains how this unified communication system’s options compare to its rivals.
+Seasonal businesses know an extra call queue or extension might be handy during peak times, but maintaining it year-round isn’t always necessary.
+Other companies want custom low- and no-code unified communications solutions.
+Vonage meets both use cases thanks to its highly flexible platform, making it the best business phone system for organizations interested in customization.
+Learn about the system’s many custom options, add-ons and costs, as well as how it compares to rival offerings, to see if Vonage is right for your company’s communications needs.

 Vonage Editor's Rating: